The Python Temple

 James, 28, PhD Student from Atlanta:

 "I study African diaspora religions.
 Visiting the Python Temple was like meeting the source code.
-In New Orleans Voodoo, we talk about Danbala—the snake deity.
-Here, I held Danbala.
+In New Orleans Voodoo, we talk about Damballa—the snake deity.
+Here, I held Damballa.
 Not a carved statue, not a symbol—the actual mythological being my ancestors worshiped.
 I cried.
 Not because I'm superstitious.
 Because I finally understood what was lost, and what survived."

 Priest Koffi, 58, Temple Guardian: